Atlantean Translator

 - Copy the output, or swap to change direction

-This also works as an english to atlantean translator: paste Atlantean text into the left box and hit Swap before translating.
-The atlantis language translator handles short phrases well in both directions.
+This also works in reverse: paste Atlantean text into the left box and hit Swap before translating.
+The Atlantis language translator handles short phrases well in both directions.

 Common Atlantean Words and Phrases